eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/southbound/device-factory/json.md

 A JSON payload can be complex and can describe multiple providers at once or can have the provider description deep inside its hierarchy.

-Defining a payload base allows to handle those cases.
+Defining a payload base allows to handle those cases by selecting a sub-path in the JSON payload to use as the JSON to be parsed.
+Other parts of the JSON payload outside the base will be ignored.
 The base is defined with a parser path that can walk through object entries or specific array indices.
 The JSON parser doesn't support walking through all entries of an array.

 If the base targets an array, the mapping will be applied for each item individually.